woldaker/rediswraps/README.md

 );

 redis->cmd("pointless");
-// prints "This command is pointless!"
+// prints to stdout: "This command is pointless!"
 ```

 ## Build